jjsiv/nvim-config/README.md

 LSPs are installed via Mason.
 LSPs to install automatically on launch can be specified in lua/plugins/mason-lspconfig.lua in ensure_installed. **Some LSPs require additional tools to be installed (e.g. npm or pip)**

 **lua/config/lsp.lua** defines config for LSPs.
 The config will be only activated if the LSP is installed and executable.

-## TODO

-- Plugin for jumping to function name, params, etc.